 This course is an introduction to the latest emerging rapid prototyping technology, 3D printing.
 Using specialized software to create and export files, students will bring their digital work to life.
-Students will learn how to create, scan, manipulate and print threedimensional objects.
+Students will learn how to create, scan, manipulate and print three-dimensional objects.
 Topics include desktop 3D printing and the operation of equipment, rapid prototyping, product customization and creating new product alternatives.
 Literacy in basic 3D modeling, design and manufacturing is an essential skill for future STEM success and innovation.
 Lab fee required.
+This is an approved elective for the Drafting Technology A.A.S. and Diploma.

-DFTG 2010 - Engineering Graphics
+DFTG 2010 - Engineering Graphics 4 Credits